mcarter-00/Rats-in-the-Restaurants/README.md

 ## Dashboard

-In addition to using Tableau for a fully functioning and interactive dashboard; tableau public server will be used to share it.
+In addition to using Tableau for a fully functioning and interactive dashboard; Tableau Public Server will be used to share it.
 =======
->>>>>>> b4d8fe05ea37fe6bd21bc8690dd4899b22e31257
+>>>>>>>